-Rehydrating is one of the areas that I used to get terribly hung up on–it’s actually what stopped me from using dehydrating as a valid food preservation method in my kitchen!
+Rehydrating is one of the areas that some get hung up on.
 Let’s not let that happen to you with your tomatoes.
 Here’s how you do it:

 - Place tomatoes in bowl of cool water (you can use boiling if you would like them to rehydrate quicker, and if you are using them in a dish where they will be cooked).

 *Tomatoes double in size when rehydrated, so if you rehydrate 1 cup, you will have two once they are finished reconstituting.